The Fiery World of Chili Peppers: Health Benefits, Nutrition, and Uses

 Chillies demonstrate significant antioxidant capacity:

-- Green chillies show up to 85.61% radical scavenging activity[37]
+- Green chillies show up to 85.61% radical scavenging activity.

-- They contain multiple antioxidant compounds including:
+- They contain multiple antioxidant compounds including Vitamin C, Carotenoids, Phenolic compounds, and Capsaicinoids.

 Chronic Pain Management